egnha/dub/README.md

   - assigning the top-level components of a list
   - unpacking nested components

-Moreover, the pattern matching syntax should be economical and avoid conflict with R’s established semantics, and the code should be short and easy to grasp.
+The pattern matching syntax should be economical and avoid conflict with R’s established semantics.
+The code should be short and easy to grasp.

 ### Implementation